Spin mechanism of drag resistance in strongly correlated electron liquids: Hydrodynamic theory of Coulomb drag for spin-polarized 2DES

 We add now a conservation law for the spin current \cite{Forster}.
 To this end, we assume that the spin-orbit interaction is weak, so that the spin component $\sigma$ along the magnetic field applied parallel to the plane of 2DES is approximately conserved.
 This is reasonable assumption since spin relaxation in GaAs is sufficiently long.
 We thus have for the spin fluctuation

-It is important to stress that only the spin component along the magnetic field appears in this equation since the other spin components are not conserved due to spin precession.
+It is important to stress that only the spin component along the magnetic field appears in this equation since the other spin components are not conserved because of spin precession.
 The fluctuation of the spin current density

 is related to the gradient of the spin chemical potential fluctuation $\delta\mu_\sigma$ via the spin conductivity $\sigma_s$.
 The latter can be expressed in terms of the spin diffusion constant $D_\sigma$ via the Einstein relation $\sigma_s=\chi D_\sigma$, where $\chi$ is the magnetic susceptibility.
 In the expression for the spin current, we neglected the term corresponding to the spin thermocurrent that must be present by the Onsager principle.
-Its contribution is important for spin-caloric and spin-drag thermal resistances near charge neutrality \cite{AL:Spin-Drag,AL:Spin-Calorics}, but is expected to be small for electrical properties at high-doping as compared to the spin diffusion term.
+Its contribution is important for spin-caloric and spin-drag thermal resistances near charge neutrality \cite{AL:Spin-Drag,AL:Spin-Calorics}, but is expected to be small for electrical properties at high doping as compared to the spin diffusion term.
 In accordance with the fluctuation-dissipation theorem, the random flux of Langevin spin currents correlates to the spin conductivity

 The continuity equation for momentum density has the standard form

 Here fluctuations of the momentum flux tensor

 comprise of local hydrodynamics fluctuations in the pressure of a fluid $\delta P$, fluctuations of the long-ranged Coulomb potential $\delta\Phi$, and fluctuations of viscous stresses